Looking for Group

-Looking for Group is a fantasy-themed Canadian webcomic written by Ryan Sohmer and drawn by Lar DeSouza.
+Looking for Group (LFG) is a fantasy-themed Canadian webcomic written by Ryan Sohmer and Ryan Costello and drawn by Lar DeSouza.
 The comic follows the adventures of Cale'Anon (an elven hunter) and Richard (an undead warlock), as well as their companions.
 Since its launch on November 26, 2006, it has received positive attention at Stratics and by the World of Warcraft community.
+LFG was cancelled in 2023, with the last strip going live on August 31, 2023.

 Overview

-Looking for Groups Ryan Sohmer (the author of Least I Could Do) and Lar deSouza (the artist of Least I Could Do) draw the themes of Looking for Group from many influences, such as Terry Goodkind's Sword of Truth series,"Dungeons and Dragons", Robert Jordan's The Wheel of Time series, George R. R. Martin's A Song of Ice and Fire (with several acknowledged news posts of this), and Blizzard Entertainment's popular MMORPG video game World of Warcraft.
+Looking for Groups Ryan Sohmer (the author of Least I Could Do) and Lar deSouza (the artist of Least I Could Do) draw the themes of Looking for Group from many influences, such as Terry Goodkind's Sword of Truth series, "Dungeons & Dragons", Robert Jordan's The Wheel of Time series, George R. R. Martin's A Song of Ice and Fire (with several acknowledged news posts of this), and Blizzard Entertainment's popular MMORPG video game World of Warcraft.
 The art style and the title imply that it was originally intended as a parody of World of Warcraft - the four main characters resemble four of the Horde races in World of Warcraft.
 Though the comic began as purely humorous in tone, it soon shifted to a more serious (albeit complicated) adventure, with most of the remaining comedy carried by Richard the warlock.
-A recurring gag in the comic features characters resembling famous fantasy characters such as Frodo Baggins, Obi Wan Kenobi and a Smurf appearing and then immediately being killed.
+A recurring gag in the comic features characters resembling famous fantasy characters such as Frodo Baggins, Obi-Wan Kenobi and a Smurf appearing and then immediately being killed.
 Dialogue from The Lord of the Rings is often parodied, and pop culture references in medieval guise abound.
-The comic is currently updated twice a week, on Mondays and Thursdays.
+The comic was updated twice a week, on Mondays and Thursdays.